Imanuelle-glitch/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines that do not contain bin pattern
+display all lines starting with a letter